Carbon Sequestration in Communities of Extreme Poverty in the Sierra Gorda of Mexico

 Mexico - Sierra Gorda

-This project, adjacent to the Sierra Gorda Biosphere Reserve, aims to restore land that has been degraded due to practices such as uncontrolled burning and forest clear-cutting, through reforestation efforts designed to alleviate erosion, increase carbon sequestration and help protect vital water sources, such as the Jalpan Reservoir, a main water supply for surrounding communities.
-The project spans several municipalities, communities and ecosystems, including the rare cloud forest habitat, and encompasses an area of immense ecological diversity that is home to a number of at risk species such as the otter (Lutra longicaudis), jaguar (Panthera onca), and Humboldt Butterfly (Eucheira socialis).
-The project area consists of 90 small scale plots of land, with an expected addition of 160 hectares over the next 4 years, and participating farmers will receive economic benefits through revenues from the sale of carbon credits.
-It is anticipated that this project will sequester 100,134 tCO2e through the year 2042.
+Located in an area adjacent to the Sierra Gorda Biosphere Reserve, this project aims to restore land that has been degraded due to uncontrolled burning and forest clear-cutting.
+The project’s reforestation efforts are designed to alleviate erosion, increase carbon sequestration and help protect vital water sources, such as the Jalpan Reservoir, a main water supply for surrounding communities.
+Spanning several municipalities, communities and ecosystems, including the rare cloud forest habitat, the project encompasses an area of immense ecological diversity that is home to a number of at-risk species such as the otter (Lutra longicaudis), jaguar (Panthera onca) and Humboldt butterfly (Eucheira socialis).
+The project area consists of 90 small-scale plots of land, with the expected addition of 395 acres (160 hectares) over the next four years.
+Participating farmers will receive economic benefits through the sale of carbon credits, and it is anticipated that the project will sequester 100,134 tCO2e through the year 2042.